Welcome to the Austin Metal Detecting Club

 Our roster includes about 50 members of all ages, ranging from the highly experienced old-timers to the youngest rank beginners.
 Joining AMDC is an easy way to hook up with a hunting buddy who can help you learn how to effectively use your new, or old detector, show you places that are both legal to hunt and worth the effort, teach you how to safely clean your coin and other finds and in general, get the most enjoyment from the hobby.
 See our membership form on the Resources page.
 There are also some useful website links to aid in choosing your next site to search.

-A new feature of this website is the How to page that details tips and techniques that will be helpful to every detectorist.
-We could use a lot of help making this page more useful.
+Some new features of this website are the How to page that details tips and techniques that will be helpful to every detectorist.
+We could use a lot of help making this page still more useful.
+Another is the Sales page.
+It is for use by club members only to sell metal-detecting-relating 'stuff'.
+Please contact the webmaster with the particulars of the items to sell.

-Club activities include: monthly meetings; social gatherings with private seeded hunts; a nationally recognized competitive hunt that is open to the public and features multiple hunts seeded with clad and silver coins, and tokens that can be redeemed for detectors and other valuable prizes; and the hosting of charitable events.
+Club activities include: monthly meetings; social gatherings with private seeded hunts; a nationally recognized competitive hunt that is open to the public and features multiple hunts seeded with clad and silver coins, and tokens that can be redeemed for detectors and other valuable prizes.
 With all of this and more, we make the News pretty often.

 The Club publishes a Newsletter every month.
-It features a message from our president, details of recent activities, specifics of upcoming meetings and hunts, and helpful detecting suggestions.
-It is also a place for members to sell their excess detecting equipment - simply contact the Newsletter editor with the particulars.
+It features a message from our president or other Board member, details of recent activities, specifics of upcoming meetings and hunts, and helpful detecting suggestions.
+It is also a place for members to sell their excess detecting equipment - simply email the Newsletter Editor at firstname.lastname@example.org with the particulars.
 The newsletter is usually published by the Monday after the first Thursday of each month, so time your submissions appropriately.

-Every year, Covid-19 notwithstanding, the single most rewarding Club activity is the Texas Lions Camp hunt for the special needs kids staying there.
+Every year, Covid-19 notwithstanding, the single most rewarding Club activity is conducting the hunts for the special needs kids at the Texas Lions Camp.
 This camp has existed since 1949 and is dedicated “to the perpetual use and enjoyment of handicapped children in Texas.”
 Volunteers of AMDC and other Texas detecting clubs conduct two days of training and hunting with the campers.
-Even campers with vision impairment or hearing loss are able to join in the fun using specially modified detectors to locate the foreign coins and small toys that have been buried.
-Since many of the campers and counselors are from outside the U.S., they especially love finding coins from their home countries.
-Volunteers always enjoy the event far more than the kids.
+Even campers with vision impairment or hearing loss are able to join in the fun using specially modified detectors to locate the foreign coins and small toys that have been 'buried'.
+Many of the counselors are from outside the U.S. and they get a big kick when they find coins from their home countries.
+Volunteer detectorists always enjoy the event more than the kids.

 A few years ago, the Club was honored to assist in an investigation by the FBI and the Williamson County Sheriff's Office to search for artifacts lost during the Rachel Cooke abduction.
 Everyone in the Club took part in the all day effort using their detectors to locate the potential clues that law enforcement officers then photographed and cataloged for forensic analysis.